||Contact | A-Z Health Index | Events & Meetings|

 Secondary Stage This stage usually starts with a reddish-brown, spotted rash on one of more areas of the body.
 Most often the rash appears on the palms of the hands or soles of the feet.
 It can also show up elsewhere on the body.
 The rash usually does not itch.
 Sometimes it's very subtle.
 The rash can appear as the chancre is healing or many weeks after the chancre has gone away.
 It may come and go for up to two years.
 Other symptoms may include swollen lymph nodes, fever, fatigue, patchy hair loss, weight loss, and headache.
 These symptoms usually last from 2 to 6 weeks and will clear up on their own.
 If not treated, syphilis will still be present.
 Click here to view photos of syphilis rashes.

 Latent Syphilis The latent stage of syphilis begins when secondary symptoms go away.
 During this stage there are no signs or symptoms.
 The infection can be detected only by a blood test.
 A relapse of secondary syphilis can occur during the first two years of latency.
 If not treated, latent syphilis continues for life and may progress to the final stage.

-Tertiary (Late) Syphilis About one-third of people who don't get treated suffer serious damage to the brain, nervous system, heart, or other organs.
-Tertiary syphilis can cause paralysis, dementia, blindness, deafness, heart failure, and even death.
+Late Syphilis About one-third of people who don't get treated suffer serious damage to the brain, nervous system, heart, or other organs.
+Late syphilis can cause paralysis, dementia, blindness, deafness, heart failure, and even death.
 Treatment at this stage will cure the disease and stop future damage, but it cannot repair or reverse damage that has already occurred.

 How is syphilis diagnosed?